warpech/walkontable/README.md

 ## License

 This code is **yet** not licensed for free use.
 When it becomes part of Handsontable, it will be MIT licensed.

+## Design considerations

+Why it is important to cache DOM: http://jsperf.com/dom-caching-excercise